-Chicago is still buzzing about the upcoming Wanda Vista on the river at Lakeshore East, though the news was met by a chorus of praise and doubts.
-Sure, $900 million is no joke, and 500 new jobs is nice – but if you look at the history of some other famous Chicago landmark buildings, certain patterns of risk and success emerge.
+Chicago is still buzzing about the upcoming Vista Tower on the river at Lakeshore East.
+The news was met by a chorus of praise and some significant doubts.
+Sure, $900 million is no joke, and 500 new jobs is nice.
+But certain patterns of risk and success emerge if you look at the history of some other famous Chicago buildings.
 Let’s start from the top.

 1. It’s Super Tall and Visually Connects with its Surroundings

-Sears – I mean “Willis” – Tower, at 1,451 feet still holds pride of being highest, and no one wants to see it trumped.
-Speaking of which, number 2 in the lineup is Trump International Tower – 1,389 feet if we include the “spire” on top, a mere 1,170 without it.
-At one time, it was planned to be the tallest building in the city, but then September 11th happened, and now it’s more humble.
+Sears – I mean “Willis” – Tower, at 1,451 feet still holds pride of being highest.
+No one wants to see it trumped.
+Speaking of which, number 2 in the lineup is Trump International Tower.
+1,389 feet if we include the “spire” on top, a mere 1,170 without it.
+At one time, it was planned to be the tallest building in the city.
+Then September 11th happened, and now it’s more humble.

-The Wanda Vista project looks to the success of the Trump Tower as it also fronts the river near the proposed Wanda Vista location, and serves as both a focal point and an anchor along the Chicago River.
-The stunning effect of carefully planned setbacks tie the tower into the frame with long-standing icons like the Wrigley building – but the careful match of proportions manage to even get along well with the “corncobs” of Bertrand Goldberg’s Marina City.
+The Vista project looks to the success of the Trump Tower.
+That recent supertall as it also fronts the river near the proposed Vista location.
+Visually, it serves as both a focal point along the Chicago River.
+The stunning effect of carefully planned setbacks visually tie the tower with long-standing icons like the Wrigley building.
 It just works, though not by chance.

-The Wanda Vista will be right across the river, framing the same entryway to the city center that everyone arriving on boat or walking across the bridges shares.
-The artist renderings give subtle clues about where visual breaks will occur in Wanda Vista’s immense height as the undulating series of polyhedra appear to match existing sight lines in much the same way.
+The Vista Tower will be right across the river, framing the same entryway to the city center.
+Everyone arriving on boat or crossing the bridges shares that view.
+The artist renderings give subtle clues about where visual breaks will occur in Vista’s immense height.
+The undulating series of polyhedra appear to match existing sight lines in much the same way.
 This stretch of the Chicago River is our Grand Canal – our teeny, tiny Thames – and for years it’s been haphazardly populated with a replica of New York’s Rockefeller Center here, the rude elbow of Chicago Booth’s Gleacher Center there.

-Lake Shore East has grown quickly, almost reaching the riverside, but as of yet nothing exists to tie the north and south banks together in any meaningful way – all you see beyond the boat slips and RiverWalk are the ramps of Wacker Street.
-The sheer height of the western tower of Wanda Vista should visually connect the River and Lake Shore East to the sentinels of Willis, Trump, Hancock, and Aon when viewed from afar.
+Lake Shore East, which we explore on the Architecture Walking Tour for Design Lovers, has grown quickly.
+As of yet nothing exists to tie the north and south banks together in any meaningful way.
+All you see beyond the boat slips and RiverWalk are the ramps of Wacker Drive.
+The sheer height of Vista should visually connect the riverfront to the sentinels of Willis, Trump, Hancock, and Aon when viewed from afar.

-The long-standing fame of the Willis Tower, once the world’s tallest building, also relates to the planned Wanda Vista, as it, too, is made of a bundle of separate towers of differing heights – a method that was revolutionary in 1973 when the former Sears Tower was completed, but has grown and mutated since.
-Fazlur Rahman Khan’s “bundled tube structure” has been re-interpreted in almost every shape imaginable – before Jeanne Gang got hold of it.
+The long-standing fame of the Willis Tower, once the world’s tallest building, also relates to the planned Vista, as it, too, is made of a bundle of separate towers of differing heights – a method that was revolutionary in 1973 when the former Sears Tower was completed, but has grown and mutated since.
+Fazlur Rahman Khan’s “bundled tube structure” has been re-interpreted in almost every shape imaginable, but now Jeanne Gang has hold of it.

 Which brings us to the star attraction: architect Jeanne Gang.
-Aqua was shortlisted for just about every design award a building can win and it did the unthinkable: it legitimized the Lake Shore East development project as architecturally interesting, relevant, and progressive.
+Aqua was shortlisted for just about every design award a building can win.
+It also did the unthinkable: it legitimized the Lake Shore East development project.
+The area is now architecturally interesting, relevant, and progressive.
 It broke down resistance to the cost-effectiveness of sustainability in large construction processes.
 And it gave everyone in Chicago something to point out to visitors and Rave About again.

 That Aqua succeeded while markets crashed and other projects failed was surely not lost on the developers of Chicago’s Magellan Group, who are largely responsible for developments in this area.
-If we learned anything from the final grisly death of the plans for the Spire, for example, it is to be hoped that the lesson is this: any new daring architectural stars are going to have to get along with their surroundings – something Jeanne Gang has mastered with a comfortable margin.
+The final grisly death of the plans for the Spire taught a lesson.
+Any new daring architectural stars are going to have to get along with their surroundings.
 Rather than isolated towers buffeted by wind, at odds with their neighbors, and offering nothing in terms of benefits to residents already here, any new project in Chicago must step up and multitask.
+Happily, that’s something Jeanne Gang has mastered with a comfortable margin.

-3. The Chinese Developer For Wanda Vista has Buko Bucks
+3. The Chinese Developer For Vista has Buko Bucks

 Enter the Dalian Wanda Group, led by Chinese billionaire Wang Jianlin.
 He is the richest man in China, he owns AMC Entertainment (the world’s largest chain of movie theaters), and he built a tiny mock-Hollywood in Quingdao.
 He also runs one of the largest real estate development companies in the world.
 While other developers have crashed and burned here in Chicago, Dalian Wanda has financed entire new cities in China.